agittins/bermuda/README.md

 The `bluetooth_tracker` and `ble_tracker` integrations are only built to give a "home/not home" determination, and don't do "Area" based location. (nb: "Zones" are places outside the home, while "Areas" are rooms/areas inside the home).
-They feel rather "legacy" to me, and they don't seem to be a popular target for innovation.
+I wanted to be free to experiement with this in ways that might not suit core, but hopefully at least some of this could find a home in the core codebase one day.

 The "monitor" script uses standalone Pi's to gather bluetooth data and then pumps it into MQTT.
 It doesn't use the `bluetooth_proxy` capabilities which I feel are the future of home bluetooth networking (well, it is for my home, anyway!).

 ESPrescence looks cool, but I don't want to dedicate my nodes to non-esphome use, and again it doesn't leverage the bluetooth proxy features now in HA.

-## Under the bonnet

-The `bluetooth` integration doesn't really expose the advertisements that it receives, expecting instead integrations to do specific tasks by device type.
-Even so, the data available by the normal APIs only expose the view from one proxy - the one that received the strongest signal (rssi) for that advertisement.
-We want to see the *relative* rssi strengths for all the proxies, so we can then have a ham-fisted go at estimating their position within the home.

-To do this we need to directly access the bluetooth integration's data structures, where it stores the recent adverts received by each proxy, along with the raw data and rssi.
+I am probably reinventing a fair amount of ESPrescense's wheel.

 **This component will set up the following platforms.**